-On Peak Demand (OPD) is the average of Customer's demand during the 100 regional peak periods as notified by Transpower.
-The 100 regional peak periods will be between 1 September 2020 and 31 August 2021 for the Price Year effective 1 April 2022.
-The OPD is used in calculating the Line Charges of a Customer on an asset-based load group, such as the W50, V40, T50, V60, and T60 load groups.
+Peak Coincident Demand (PCD) is the Consumer's average demand during the top 100 peak periods observed on Powerco's network.
+The peak periods are observed between 1 September 2021 and 31 August 2022 for the Price Year effective 1 April 2023.
+The PCD is used in calculating the Delivery Charges of a Consumer on Price Categories such as V40, T50, V60, T60 in the Eastern Region and E100, W50, and SPECIAL Price Categories in the Western Region.